 The course was in very good condition and we loved some of the picturesque views.
 Again the course is lined with umbrella pines, tight fairways but not too punishing.
 The first tee says it all, an information board shows the types of wildlife you’ll encounter, which we did.
 A downhill par 4 with views of the surrounding hills…a course to enjoy and not worry too much about the score!

-This one is a bit more expensive, however in my opinion it’s worth the extra money as it will certainly be memorable.
+This one is a bit more expensive, however, in my opinion, it’s worth the extra money as it will certainly be memorable.
+No Vilamoura Golf Trip is complete without a round on the Old Course.

 That night we opted for a local meal and one we would certainly recommend.
 The marina is great in Vilamoura, but I think sometimes the outskirts are underrated, as they are very pretty and calm in comparison.
 So within a 2 minute walk from the hotel are two very nice restaurants worthy of mention.